-I went to a treatment center that specialized in addicted physicians (which means that it was very expensive and had a pool), so I met a lot of other doctors who were trying to get sober.
+I went to a treatment center that specializes in addicted physicians (which means that it was very expensive and had a pool), so I met a lot of other doctors who were trying to get sober.
 Of course, most of them were alcoholics or pill poppers, and the few junkies were mostly anesthesiologists that liked narcotics – in other words, everyone was “different.”
 Resistant to the end, I wouldn’t listen to any of them, until I met Steve, the first person I ever met who had quit crystal for more than about 30 days.
 He was three years sober at the time, but the key point was that he didn’t look like he wanted to kill himself.
 In fact, he seemed pretty happy.
 At first I didn’t believe that he was really a tweaker, but he told me some of his stories, proving beyond a shadow of a doubt that he was just like me.
 It was at that point that I knew not only that I could stay sober, but also that I really didn’t have any excuse.
 I have remained sober ever since.

 Once I left rehab, I immediately got a sponsor and started working the Steps, and soon the pain of living began to subside and life started getting fun again.
 The only thing remaining was getting my medical license back.
 Fortunately, the medical board allowed me to return to practice, but with several restrictions on my practice.

-In addition to these restrictions, I was also placed under several monitoring conditions – part of the “standard package” for physicians returning to work after getting out of rehab.
+In addition to these restrictions, I was also placed under several monitoring conditions – part the “standard package” for physicians returning to work after getting out of rehab.
 I underwent random drug testing (not that anyone needed a lab test to tell when I was high), aftercare group therapy, and monitoring sessions with an addiction specialist, all for five years (and some of it while on rotations that required overnight call).
 In the beginning it seemed like the monitoring would never end, but as I write this essay, five additional years have passed since the restrictions and conditions were lifted.
 Time passed quickly – or at least it did as soon as I learned to stop thinking about how much time I had left on my contract and to start concentrating on my recovery and my life.